MicrosoftDocs/visualstudio-docs/docs/ide/develop-code-in-visual-studio-without-projects-or-solutions.md

 Visual Studio automatically recognizes projects, but scripts (such as Python and JavaScript) need to be explicitly selected by you as a startup item before they will appear in the list.
 In addition, some startup items, such as MSBuild and CMake, can have multiple build configurations which appear in the Start button's drop-down list.

 Visual Studio "Open Folder" currently supports debugging for the following:

 - MSBuild-based projects (C#, VB, C++)

-- Any executable with PDB (Python Debugger) files.
+- Any executable with PDB (program database) files.

 ### To debug Node.js and Python